 So, how does this tie into an understanding of life is suffering?
 You can look at this from two perspectives: the cynical one and the liberated one.

 The Cynical Path towards Suffering

 The cynical perception takes the notion that life is suffering literally.

 While there may be an homage to antiheroes in this mode of sentimentality, such an attitude may not be the best path on a journey of learning.
 Instead, it reflects beginning with a conclusion.
-When you begin a thought process with a concluding theory, things are defined so they fit your outlook while simultaneously ignoring any sentiment or truth that does not actually prescribe to your beliefs.
+When you start a thought process with a concluding theory, things are defined so they fit your outlook while simultaneously ignoring any sentiment or truth that does not actually prescribe to your beliefs.
 All that has been achieved is you have boxed yourself in.

 And you have boxed yourself in with a very trite analysis of Life is Suffering that is more tragic than enlightened.

 People may tend to see themselves as put upon or victimized when borrowing from the cynical perspective.
 An outlook of this nature may cloud views, which creates a wall preventing the ability to arrive at any sort of enlightenment.

 The liberated outlook on suffering is much more multifaceted.
 One direction it can take would be accepting a certain solace with suffering and accepting its existence and becoming free of the anguish it can cause.
 Simply put, because we do not want to suffer or be inconvenienced or deal with difficulty, we can react to negative things in life, even everyday, little things, with extreme displeasure.
 However, if you simply accept the fact that not everything in life goes as planned, you can cut down on some of the adverse effects such a thing can have.